Filtered deformations of elliptic algebras: Filtered deformations

 \begin{lem} Let $X$ be an irreducible smooth projective scheme of positive dimension with ample line bundle ${\cal L}$, with associated homogeneous coordinate ring $B:=\bigoplus_{i\ge 0}\Gamma(X;{\cal L}^i)$.
 For any integer $k>0$, there is a short exact sequence

 such that there is an isomorphism

 of graded vector spaces. \end{lem}

-\begin{proof} If we remove the cone point from $\Spec(B)$, the resulting scheme is a $\G_m$-torsor $X^+$ over $X$, so that an element of $\Der^k(B)$ thus determines a $k$-derivation of $\sO_{X^+}$.
+\begin{proof} If we remove the cone point from $\Spec(B)$, the resulting scheme is a $\G_m$-torsor $X^+$ over $X$, so that an element of $\Der^k(B)$ thus determines an element of $\Der^k(\sO_{X^+})$.
 This is, in fact, a $\G_m$-equivariant isomorphism

-Indeed, injectivity follows from the fact that $X^+$ still contains the generic point of $\Spec(B)$, while surjectivity follows by noting that $\Spec(B)$ is normal (as a saturated homogeneous coordinate ring over a smooth projective scheme of positive dimension) and thus any holomorphic section of $\sO_{X^+}$ induces an element of $B$.
+Indeed, injectivity follows from the fact that $X^+$ still contains the generic point of $\Spec(B)$, while surjectivity follows by observing that any holomorphic section of $\sO_{X^+}$ decomposes via the $\G_m$ action as a sum of homogeneous elements, each of which induces a section of the corresponding power of ${\cal L}$ and thus gives a homogeneous element of $B$.

 Since $\pi:X^+\to X$ is smooth of dimension 1, there is a short exact sequence

 with $\Omega_{X^+/X}$ a line bundle.
 This line bundle is in fact canonically trivial, via the map

 coming from the $\G_m$-torsor structure.
 We further find that the induced map